 Through their communication and actions, every staff member and student will demonstrate equal value of all languages and cultures.

 Did you know that Spanish is the official language of 20 countries?
 Or, that there are approximately 440 million Spanish speakers worldwide?
-Knowing Spanish is an important skill to be ready for the 21st century.
-It is the second most spoken language in the United States and, according to a recent Bloomberg report, the fourth most important international business language after English.
+Spanish is the second most spoken language in the United States and, according to a recent Bloomberg report, the fourth most important international business language after English.

 Immersion education is the most effective way to learn another language.
-In addition to developing oral proficiency in the language, students become biliterate as they simultaneously learn to read and write in Spanish along with English.
-Students are taught by certified elementary teachers that have advanced-superior levels of proficiency in Spanish.
-As students progress throughout the program, students develop multicultural awareness and cultural skills that will benefit them throughout their lifetime!
+In addition to developing oral proficiency in the language, students become biliterate as they simultaneously learn to read and write in Spanish alongside of English.
+Students are taught by certified teachers that have advanced-superior levels of proficiency in Spanish.

 Highlights of the Seaford School District Dual Language Immersion program: